TanJunHong/CZ4010-Project/README.md

 above.
 The documentations state that scrypt algorithm is used for the password hashing. scrypt is a PBKDF specifically designed to make it costly to perform large-scale custom hardware attacks by requiring large amounts of memory.

+### Usage of parameters

+After choosing the functions, we need to figure out how to effectively use them.
+We researched on how other existing password managers worked, and borrowed their concepts.
+One of the videos we referenced from is [**How Password Managers Work - Computerphile**](https://www.youtube.com/watch?v=w68BBPDAWr8)

+#### Generating vault key

+(TODO) Use of salt, plaintext, aes, uuid

+#### Generating authentication key

+(TODO)

 ## Design

 There are two things in mind when it comes to our design - convenience and security Since we are storing passwords, it